m5it/KosDWM5/README.md

 ## License

-MIT License - Created with love by B.K. and OpenCode community.
+MIT License - Created with love by B.K. and OpenCode ( editor + BigPickle ) and ollama models.